KajPe/VuePrint/README.md

   <vue-print :callback="printcallback">Print</vue-print>
 ```

-You can simply configure anything you want to visualize the vue-print.
+You can configure anything you want to visualize the vue-print.
 For example here is Vuetify's components v-btn and v-icon used.
 ```javascript
   <vue-print :callback="printcallback">